swcarpentry/website/_posts/2018/02/2018-02-20-library-carpentry-governance.md

 Can people please have a look at it and raise issues that need fixing on the [repo](https://github.com/LibraryCarpentry/new-website)?
 We would be very grateful for comments and feedback - please file as many issues as you need to address any problems or omissions.
-If you are interested in working on the repo or having rights to edit, ask there by raising an issue.
+If you are interested in working on the repo or having rights to edit, please ask there by raising an issue.

 ### One day or two day workshops?

+While Software and Data Carpentry workshops run for two days, this can be problematic for librarians.
-Librarians often struggle to be granted two consecutive days off for training, so a one-day format might be the way we go forward for now.
-If people want a two-day format, then the workshop could be split over four mornings, or we could teach single days in separate weeks.
+Many librarians struggle to be granted time out for training, so two consecutive days off might be too big an ask.
+Accordingly, a one-day format might be the best way forward for now.
+If people want a two-day format, then the workshop could be split, e.g. over four mornings, or single days in separate weeks.

 ### What is a workshop?

 For a workshop to be badged Library Carpentry, the community needs to establish what the core curriculum is.
 There is a statement to that effect under [What is a workshop?](http://librarycarpentry.github.io/about/) on the old website.
-We will revisit that in the coming weeks.
+This group will revisit that in the coming weeks.
 Belinda suggested that the core curriculum could be [Intro to Data](http://data-lessons.github.io/library-data-intro/) (which includes regular expressions), [Shell](http://data-lessons.github.io/library-shell/) and [OpenRefine](http://data-lessons.github.io/library-openrefine/).
-That can be taught within a (fairly intense) day.
+That material can be taught within a (fairly intense) day.
 People can then add extras from the [other modules under development](https://github.com/data-lessons) if they want to have a two-day format, or they can stretch the core curriculum to be taught over two days, which would give more time for people to practise